NeCTAR-RC/nectarcloud-tier0doco/README.md

   `Connection to review.rc.nectar.org.au closed.`

-- Email [Nick Golovachenko](mailto:nick.golovachenko@nectar.org.au) your GitHub username requesting access privileges as a contributor to the _nectarcloud-tier0doco_ project
+- Email [Nick Golovachenko](mailto:nick.golovachenko@nectar.org.au) your Gerrit username ("Look_ma_Im_using_Gerrit" in the example above) requesting access privileges as a contributor to the _nectarcloud-tier0doco_ project

 ## Github, Gerrit and the documentation workflow <a name='Github'></a>

-Unlike other github projects, you can't edit the NeCTAR content directly on github.
-This is because we use Gerrit to do the peer review and checking of content _before it is uploaded_ to github.
-That may seem odd, but github doesn't offer a sophisticated enough review system, so for that we use Gerrit.
+Unlike other GitHub projects, you can't edit the NeCTAR content directly on GitHub.
+This is because we use Gerrit to do the peer review and checking of content _before it is uploaded_ to GitHub.
+That may seem odd, but GitHub doesn't offer a sophisticated enough review system, so for that we use Gerrit.
- Gerrit sits between you and github.
+Gerrit sits between you and GitHub.
 To make it a little clearer, documentation (or content) in this project follows this workflow;

+You don't have to have or create your own GitHub account.
+There are some small benefits if you do, but it is not required.
+(Notably: if your git email address corresponds with your GitHub email address, then GitHub will attribute your contributions to you)

      +-----------------+
      |                 |                                   Content is visible